MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-prepare-data.md

 ## Next steps

-In part one of this tutorial series, you completed these steps:
+In part two of this tutorial series, you completed these steps:

 * Separate customers along different dimensions using R
 * Load the data from the SQL database into an R data frame